Connect with others who understand.

 Your shoes can have a huge impact on your overall comfort and quality of life, especially when living with rheumatoid arthritis (RA).
 If you have RA in your feet, ankles, hips, or knees, wearing the right shoes can do more than just prevent foot discomfort.
 Wearing shoes that reduce or eliminate foot pain can have a big effect on your mobility.
 Providing your feet with proper support can also align your skeleton correctly and help ease arthritis symptoms.

-What To Look For in Shoes for RA
+What To Look for in Shoes for RA

 Some footwear brands offer styles specifically designed for people with arthritis.
 But there are a few features you can look for when buying a new pair, no matter where you shop.
 Generally speaking, the right shoe will provide support, cushioning, comfort, and proper fit.